-II.
-SOFTWARE PRODUCT LINE AND VARIABILITY CONCEPTS
+44 3 SOFTWARE PRODUCT LINE AND VARIABILITY CON-45 CEPTS

-Software product lines are recognized as a successful approach to reuse in software development (Clements & Northrop, 2001; Bosch, 2000).
-The idea behind software product line is to economically exploit the commonalities between software products, but also to preserve the ability to vary the functionality between these products.
-These differences refer to the variability which is a key success factor in product lines and reuse.
-This approach is based on the undertaking of the development of a set of products as a single, coherent development activity.
-Indeed, products are built from a collection of artifacts from a core asset base that have been specifically designed for use.
-Core assets include not only the architecture and its documentation but also specifications, software components, tools...

-Variability is the ability of a system to be efficiently extended, changed, customized or configured for use in a particular context (Van Grup, 2000).
-Another definition presents variability as the ability of a system, an asset, or a development environment to support the production of a set of artifacts that differ from each other in a preplanned fashion (Czarnecki & Eisenecker, 2000).
-In this definition variability means the ability of a core asset to adapt to usages in the different product contexts that are within the product line scope.
-Indeed,
+Software product lines are recognized as a successful approach to reuse in software development (Clements & 46 Northrop, 2001;Bosch, 2000).
+The idea behind software product line is to economically exploit the commonalities 47 between software products, but also to preserve the ability to vary the functionality between these products.
+48 These differences refer to the variability which is a key success factor in product lines and reuse.
+This approach 49 50 is based on the undertaking of the development of a set of products as a single, coherent development activity.
+51 Indeed, products are built from a collection of artifacts from a core asset base that have been specifically designed 52 for use.
+Core assets include not only the architecture and its documentation but also specifications, software components, tools?
+Variability is the ability of a system to be efficiently extended, changed, customized or 53 configured for use in a particular context (Van Grup, 2000).
+Another definition presents variability as the ability 54 of a system, an asset, or a development environment to support the production of a set of artifacts that differ 55 from each other in a preplanned fashion (Czarnecki & Eisenecker, 2000).
+In this definition variability means the 56